aschiffler/linuxcnc-sercos3/README.md

 ## Install ##
 make configure.mk

 make

 sudo make install

 ## Usage ##
 (assumes at least oneslave drive)
-> halrun
+- halcmd: loadrt s3sm
-halcmd: loadrt s3sm # will create thread called sercos-cycle with 2 ms
+//will create thread called sercos-cycle with 2 ms
-halcmd: addf sercos-worker sercos-cycle
+- halcmd: addf sercos-worker sercos-cycle
-halcmd: start
+- halcmd: start
-# Auto detect slaves and configure the Telegrams (with parameter 'f', see the other parameters in the code s3sm_lc_main.c)
+- halcmd: call sercos-conf f
-halcmd: call sercos-conf f
+// Auto detect slaves and configure the Telegrams (with parameter 'f', see the other parameters in the code s3sm_lc_main.c)
-# switch to velocity control
+-halcmd: setp s3sm.0.op_mode_vel 1
-halcmd: setp s3sm.0.op_mode_vel 1
+// switch to velocity control
-# Value depends on the setting in the drive use the Software IndraWorks to configure the drive
+- halcmd: setp s3sm.0.commanded_vel 10
-halcmd: setp s3sm.0.commanded_vel 10
+// Value depends on the setting in the drive use the Software IndraWorks to configure the drive
-# !Now Enable Drive!
+// !Now Enable Drive!
-halcmd: setp s3sm.power_on 1
+- halcmd: setp s3sm.power_on 1

 ## features ##